gurjiitsingh/masala-app/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 const price = (product.price.toString()).replace(/\./g, ',')

+## ask customer email once and set it, ask again only if customer want to change
 ## exapple code for pagination and sort order -- used in save ordermaster

 const collectionRef = collection(db, 'orderMaster')